What is the Difference Between the Buses in New Zealand?

 Hop-on hop-off bus experience

 Hop-on hop-off really lives up the name, as you won’t be sitting on the bus for too long without a break.
 As well as the expected toilet, coffee and lunch break, your “driver guide” will also stop at the attractions along the way.
 Rock formations, short hikes, viewpoints and waterfalls… so many waterfalls: these are some of the common things the driver shows you.
-You’ll also stop at the supermarket for any groceries you may need to cook in the hostel, with less supermarket trips with Flying Kiwi which includes at least one meal a day.
+You’ll also stop at the supermarket for any groceries you may need to cook in the hostel, with fewer supermarket trips with Flying Kiwi which includes at least one meal a day.

 Because the hop-on hop-off experience is meant to be social, the driver guides are likely to do icebreakers with the passengers to get everyone talking to each other.
 As expected, the guide talks about the places you travel through, but also books activities and accommodation for you.
 Doing the paid activities and staying the recommended hostel is not compulsory though.
 You can be in charge of as much or as little as you want.